wearewiser/frontend-dev-test/README.md

 ### Project Demo

 A demo of the project can be seen [here](https://demo.madebywiser.com).
 You can use the credentials outline above to authenticate (_Table 4_).

+### Submission

+Firstly, please ensure you have a well structured README.md file that explains your project.
+Please ensure that you have followed all the instructions, and that all the quality assurance tests pass (_List 3_).

+- `npm run lint`
+- `npm run test -- --browser=PhantomJS --watch=false`
+- `npm run coverage`
+- `npm run build -- --prod --aot`

+> _**List 3**_
+>
+> Quality assurance scripts that will be run by continuous integration.

+Once you are ready to submit your code, open a merge request from your forked repository back into the [source repo](https://github.com/wearewiser/frontend-dev-test) on the _master_ branch.
+You can see the automated CI testing [here](https://travis-ci.org/wearewiser/frontend-dev-test/pull_requests).
+Finally, send us an email at engineering@wearewiser.com to let us know about the awesome thing you built!

+_Have fun!_